-If completing your tax return online, you will need to register for online services first.
+If completing your tax return online, you’ll need to register for online services first.
 HMRC will send you an activation code.
 Allow up to a week for this to arrive.

-You will need to input the UTR, activation code and your postcode in Government Gateway or GOV.UK Verify.
+You’ll need to input the UTR, activation code and your postcode in the Government Gateway or GOV.UK Verify.

 5. Have a clear plan

-The deadline for paper returns was 31 October 2019.
-Online tax returns need to be completed by midnight on 31 January 2020.
-And tax must be paid by midnight on 31 January 2020 for the previous tax year ending 5 April.
+The deadline for paper returns is 31 October 2023.
+Online tax returns need to be completed by midnight on 31 January 2024.
+And tax must be paid by midnight on 31 January 2024 for the previous tax year ending 5 April.

 Make sure you allow enough time to complete and submit your Self Assessment tax return so you can avoid late filing penalties.